Alan Swallow: Career

 Near the end period of receiving his doctorate, Swallow began working as a part of the New Mexico Quarterly before directly attending the University of New Mexico as an instructor until 1942.
-It was during this period that he began the Alan Swallow Press imprint and conducted publication activities on his own accord.
+It was during this period that he began the Swallow Press imprint and conducted publication activities on his own accord.
 After his two-year stint at the university, he moved to acting as an assistant professor for English classes at Western State College from 1942 to 1943.
 From 1943 to 1945 he served as a sergeant during the end years of World War II.

 Returning to academic life in 1946, Swallow began a new assistant professorship at the University of Denver, becoming associate professor in 1948.
 The period of 1947 through 1953 saw him acting as director of the University of Denver Press, alongside setting up the university's creative writing doctoral program with John Edward Williams.
 In late 1949, Swallow purchased Denver's The Author & Journalist magazine with three friends.
 Swallow co-edited with David Raffelock.
 Swallow's group controlled the magazine from the January 1950 through September 1951 issues.
 Swallow retired from his teaching efforts in 1954 to put his focus entirely on his expanded publishing businesses.
 In his later years, he was a member of the Western Writers of America and Denver Westerners.
 He was vice chairman of the Colorado branch of the American Civil Liberties Union from 1961 to 1962 and chairman from 1963 to 1964.

-Alan Swallow Press
+Swallow Press

-First founded in March 1940, Alan Swallow Press originally focused on publishing poetry and literary fiction.
+First founded in March 1940, Swallow Press originally focused on publishing poetry and literary fiction.
 The first simple publication, done on an old handpress and some purchased type fonts, was an anthology of pieces written by fellow students in Swallow's mentor group and titled Signets: An Anthology of Beginnings.
 Some of the press's later and more well-known publications included several short novels by Janet Lewis, several novels by Anaïs Nin, and the final three books in Vardis Fisher's Testament of Man series.
 Authors of poetry were also a major focus of the publisher, focusing on individuals that would otherwise not find publication.
 The imprint also published authors through the magazine Swallow had begun in his sophomore year of university called Sage, and through it he introduced local Western authors to print, including works by Muriel Sibell Wolle.
 The final book that Swallow was involved in publishing was Frank Waters' The Woman at Otowi Crossing, a story about the life of Edith Warner.
-After Swallow's death, his imprint began working with Ohio University in 1979 and obtained a financial licensing agreement to enable Alan Swallow Press to reissue several of the aforementioned works.
+After Swallow's death, his imprint began working with Ohio University in 1979 and obtained a financial licensing agreement to enable Swallow Press to reissue several of the aforementioned works.
 The Ohio University Press fully acquired the imprint in 2008, along with rights to use the Swallow name in future publications.